kishorviswanathan/CUSAT-Result-Downloader/README.md

 4. Input the requested details from the website
 5. Input starting Reg.
 No and Last Reg.
 No
 6. Wait for the script to complete.
-7. The result will be saved in a text file named Result.txt in the same folder as that of script.
+7. The result will be saved in a xls file named {Name}.xls in the same folder as that of script, where {name} is the name you have given.
-8. Copy it to a Excel sheet if needed.

 ## Rules for use